fanzeyi/cv/README.md

 ## Notes

-If you want to add metadata to the generated PDF file, uncomment line 29-31 and comment line 32 (I added this for "SEO" reason but I suspect it works)
+If you want to add metadata to the generated PDF file, uncomment line 29-31 and comment line 32 (I added this for "SEO" reason but I suspect it actually works)

 There is also an optional tagline at line 145 for you to enable.